jlcarr/LeetCode/README.md

 - **Name**: Set Matrix Zeroes
 - **Runtime**: 142 ms
 - **Memory**: 14.8 MB
 - **Solution**: Run through the matrix keeping a list of all indices where zeros are found.
 Then run through that list, setting the rows and columns accordingly.
+To achieve a constant space solution, we can start by marking the first checking if the first row and first column will need to be set to all 0s, then use the first row and column to mark with 0s if they need to be all set.

 ### Problem 74
 - **Name**: Search a 2D Matrix